-We estimate that patented medicines account for around one-third of the overall market's value.
-As the purchasing power for medicines is low, both in the public and private sphere, we expect that the development of the generic drug market will outpace that of its patented counterpart.
-Additionally, although we note that the longer term market development will be predicated on the resolution of the current crisis, we expect that patent expirations will further negatively impact the value of the patented drug segment.
-In the shorter term, the inability of domestic stakeholders to pay for the imported high-value medicines will also curtail the sales of patented drugs.
+BMI View: As the purchasing power for medicines is low, in the public and private sphere, we expect the development of the generic drug market will outpace that of its patented counterpart.
+Additionally, although we note the long-term market development will be predicated on the resolution of the current crisis, we expect that patent expirations will further negatively impact the value of the patented drug segment.
+In the short term, the inability of domestic stakeholders to pay for the imported high-value medicines will also curtail the sales of patented drugs.

-Clearly, growth will be difficult to assess accurately, also given the high volume of counterfeit trade that will continue to blur market figures and trends.
+We estimate patented medicines account for about one third of the overall market's value.
+Clearly, growth will be difficult to assess accurately, due to the high volume of counterfeit trade and international patent infringement that will continue to blur market figures and trends.
 Given the potential of the highest profit margins, patented drugs remain among the most commonly counterfeited products.
-Generally speaking, cost-containment pressures and the government intention to improve access to drugs to all sections of the population will play in favour of the development of the generic drugs market.
+Generally speaking, cost-containment pressures and the government's intention to improve access to drugs to all sections of the population will play in favour of the development of the generic drugs market.
 Copy drugs, which are the staple of the local industry, are therefore expected to substantially expand their market share of the total.